Last Updated on

 Meanwhile, if you applied in Sydney, visit the ePassport Updates page of the Consulate website.

-5. Claim your new Philippine passport.
+6. Wait for the delivery of your new Philippine passport.

 - Old passport.

-- Official Receipt.
+- Official receipt.

 - Self-addressed prepaid Registered Post or Platinum Express Post return envelope.